-The Willard City General Plan uses not only the technical results of plans and these studies along with but also the ideas and criticisms that surfaced in the it's development of these plans and studies.
-(What are these studies?)
-A great deal of work has been performed by the City Council and Planning Commission during recent years, along with public input, to shape this General Plan.
-These efforts and comments have been shaped into a series of goals, objectives and policies which reflect the direction of the Willard City officials, citizens and development interests.
-These goals are the ends results the City would like to attain, the objectives begin to detail the means to the goals, and the policies show how the objectives may be achieved or implemented and/or when they should be implemented.
-The Goals and objectives are intentionally general in nature in order to allow the flexibility of several different methods/ (policies) of to achievinge them.
+The Willard City General Plan uses results of plans and studies along with ideas and criticisms that surfaced in its development.
+These efforts and comments have been shaped into a series of goals, objectives and policies which reflect the direction of Willard City.
+These goals are the end results the City would like to attain, the objectives detail the means to the goals, and the policies show how the objectives may be achieved or implemented.
+The Goals and objectives are intentionally general in nature to allow the flexibility of methods (policies) to achieve them.